Yom0cHan/mac-changer/README.md

 # mac-changer
-A simple script in python which changes you mac address as you whish, rapidly
+A simple script in python which rapidly changes you mac address as you whish.